champierre/scratch2sphero/README.md

 2. On Scratch, right-click on the () Sensor Value block, found in the Sensing category, and select the "Enable remote sensor connections" option.
 3. On the terminal, run scratch2sphero.rb.

-% ruby scratch2sphero.rb

 4. Use Broadcast backward/forward/left/right block, found in the Control category, to make Sphero roll to the direction specified.
 5. You can use the following Scratch variables to change the behavior of Sphero.

-speed(default: 20) - roll speed
+- speed(default: 20) - roll speed
-initial_heading(default: 0) - initial heading in degree
+- initial_heading(default: 0) - initial heading in degree

 ## Demo movie